 Every Wednesday, I visited a Buddhist Monastery, the Mahabodhi Society near Bangalore Central Jail, on Fridays, I went to the Mosque, and on Saturdays, I joined the Bhajan chanting at the Hindu Temple across my home in Yelahanka, a suburb of Bangalore.
 Occasionally I attended the Church on Sundays.

 My father’s Flour Mill saw people from all walks of life.
-The Sikhs came from the nearby Yelahanka Airforce base to convert their grains into Flour, and the Tribal people and Dalits who busted rocks at Bettahalli also came to the mill, I also saw folks from a tribe called Kandharis that showed by every other year for a few months.
-My classmate and neighbors were Jains, and one singular lady represented Zoroastrianism came to my mother on every Wednesday mornings and talked with her for hours, and I would catch a word here and there about Zarathustra.
+The Sikhs came from the nearby Yelahanka Airforce base to convert their grains into flour, and the Tribal people and Dalits who busted rocks at Bettahalli also came to the mill, I also saw folks from a tribe called Kandharis that showed up every other year for a few months.
+My classmate and neighbor were a Jain, and one singular lady who represented Zoroastrianism came to my mother every week and talked with her for hours, and I would catch a word here and there about Zarathustra.
 By the time I was 18, I was well exposed to most religions except Bahai and Judaism.
 It was enriching to know that God is worshipped in so many ways!

-I was in Saudi for nearly 4 years, and I rose from a Senior Accountant to be the Deputy Controller at Fluor Arabia, a subsidiary of Fluor Corporation.
-There I dealt with the ethnic coordinators from 44 nationalities from Taiwan, Philippines, Somalia, Chad, to the South Asians and the French, Turkish, Italians and Americans and everyone in between.
+I was in Saudi for nearly 4 years, and I rose from a Senior Accountant to be Deputy Controller at Fluor Arabia, a subsidiary of Fluor Corporation.
+There I dealt with the ethnic coordinators from 44 nationalities from Taiwan, Philippines, Somalia, Chad, to the South Asians and the French, Turkish, Italians, Americans, and everyone in between.

 It was enriching!
 I came from a cave and grew into being a universalist, thanks to everyone in the journey.